API Reference

 4. Confirm the action

-Important: Regenerating your API key will invalidate the previous key.
+Important: Regenerating or revoking an API key will invalidate the previous key.
 You'll need to update any applications or services using the old key.

 Authentication Errors